Carrier Strike Group Seven 2007–09 operations

 Carrier Strike Group Seven 2007–09 operations included two deployments to the U.S. Fifth Fleet, and its embarked Carrier Air Wing Fourteen flew 2750 air sorties in support of ground forces in Iraq and Afghanistan while CARSTRKGRU-7 surface warships supported theater security and maritime interdiction operation within that fleet's area of responsibility.
 CARSTRKGRU-7 also made a Western Pacific surge deployment in place of Carrier Strike Group Five.

-Units of Carrier Strike Group Seven, individually and together, participated in such bi-lateral exercises as RSOI/Foal Eagle 2007, Talisman Saber 2007, Malabar 2008, and Malabar 2011, as well as such multi-lateral exercises as SEACAT 2008 and RIMPAC 2010.
-Finally, Carrier Strike Group Seven provided humanitarian assistance and disaster relief (HA/DR) support in the Typhoon Fengshen of 2008.
+Units of Carrier Strike Group Seven, both individually and collectively, participated in bilateral exercises such as RSOI/Foal Eagle 2007, Talisman Saber 2007, Malabar 2008, and Malabar 2011, as well as multilateral exercises like SEACAT 2008 and RIMPAC 2010.
+Additionally, Carrier Strike Group Seven provided humanitarian assistance and disaster relief (HA/DR) support during Typhoon Fengshen in 2008.

 The group was based at Naval Air Station North Island, California, and it typically deployed to the U.S. Seventh Fleet operating in the Western Pacific (WESTPAC) and the U.S. Fifth Fleet in the Indian Ocean and the Persian Gulf.
 The Nimitz-class nuclear-powered aircraft carrier served as the flagship for Carrier Strike Group Seven during this operation period.